University of FloridaSolutions for Your Life

 Calcium is the major mineral found in our bones and teeth.
 Along with phosphorus and other nutrients, calcium builds the hard structure that makes bones and teeth strong.
 We also need calcium for proper muscle and nerve function, blood clotting, and other body processes.
 These functions are so critical that calcium is taken from the bones to maintain blood calcium if dietary calcium is inadequate.

-What happens if we don't get enough calcium?
+What happens if we do not get enough calcium?

-We need calcium all through our lives to support our bones, teeth, and other body functions.
-We build most of the structure of our bones and teeth before we reach 30 years of age.
-If we don't get enough calcium to make bones strong when we're young, we will be at risk for osteoporosis as we get older.
+We need calcium all through our lives to support our bones and teeth, and other body functions.
+We build most of the structure of our bones before we reach 30 years of age.
+If we do not get enough calcium to make bones strong when we are young, we will be at risk for osteoporosis as we get older.

 Osteoporosis is a condition in which bones are porous and weak.
 People with osteoporosis have a high risk of bone fractures.
 Hip fractures often result in loss of independence, so keeping bones strong is an important health goal.